rdsea/sys4bigml/tutorials/MLServing/README.md

     [INFO] [App$]         ID: 2
     [INFO] [App$] Access Key: ayA5BT7mhFLsAokkIEu5TBvVHhPnK_CDhAjXTXMmDoWf8YmYk4gPUmzm31Ix9rBY
 ```
-Server will return application `ID` and the `Access Key` which are used to specify your application while collecting data as well as deploying and providing ML service.
+The server will return the application `ID` and the `Access Key` that are required to specify your application while collecting data as well as deploying and providing ML service.

 You can also check your application list:
 ```bash